MTV (France)

-MTV France is a French pay-television channel operated by Paramount Networks EMEAA.
-It was launched as MTV Networks Europe began to further localise its brand throughout Europe.
-MTV France (previously MTVF) was launched on 20 June 2000.
+MTV France is a French pay-television channel Focused on youth.
+The channel was mainly based in Paris and owned by Viacom CBS.
+In 2025, it is planned to release new French Music on the MTV channel.
 It is also distributed in Switzerland (Romandie), Monaco and Francophone Africa.

-Its headquarters are at Viacom International Media Networks Europe in London with a local office at MTV Networks France in Neuilly-sur-Seine.
+Its headquarters are at Paramount Networks EMEAA in Madrid with a local office at MTV Networks France in Neuilly-sur-Seine.